microsoft/vscode-docs/docs/nodejs/reactjs-tutorial.md

 ![ESLint extension](images/reactjs/eslint-extension.png)

 Once the ESLint extension is installed and VS Code reloaded, you'll want to create an ESLint configuration file `eslintrc.json`.
-You can create one using the extension's **ESLint: Create 'eslintrc.json' File** command from the **Command Palette** (`kb(workbench.actions.showCommands)`).
+You can create one using the extension's **ESLint: Create 'eslintrc.json' File** command from the **Command Palette** (`kb(workbench.action.showCommands)`).

 ![create eslintrc](images/reactjs/create-eslintrc.png)